-The proposed Indoor Recreation Center is proposed to be located in the northwest corner of the Pella Sports Park.
+The proposed location of the indoor recreation center is in the northwest corner of the Pella Sports Park.
 The full plan includes four gymnasiums, a competition swimming pool, an indoor recreation pool, walking track, workout facilities, meeting rooms, and associated kitchen facilities.
-The estimated cost of the full plan ranges from \$40.6 million to \$44.5 million.
-In comparison, the base plan for the facility is estimated to cost between \$32.7 million to \$35.7 million and includes most of the amenities in the full plan with the following differences:
+The estimated cost of the full plan is \$35,142,000.
+Listed on the following page is the tentative financial plan for the proposed indoor recreation center: